 While many would say it isn’t a Christian’s place to judge, I would say it is actually necessary, but first “We need to be judging ourselves every day.”
 We need to be realigning our hearts on a daily basis.
 This is something that concerns me about Christians who relegate attention to their spiritual lives to just the weekly or monthly church service.
 As your love for Christ wanes, your ability to analyze yourself correctly will be reduced.
 It is hard to see yourself accurately when you aren’t fixing your eyes on Jesus.
 Only in a right relationship with Jesus will we have the capacity to see ourselves correctly, and the humility that will be developed in the person who routinely inspects themselves and allows the Holy Spirit to inspect and convict them will enable them to have the right heart and attitude when making a judgment about someone else.

-Matthew 7:5 says that after we have taken the plank out of our own eye that keeps us from even being able to see someone to judge them correctly, that we are then supposed to help get something out of our brother or sister’s eye that keeps them from seeing what changes they need to make.
-We are called to come alongside of people from time to time, to show them, to explain to them the dangers of their ways.
+We are, however, called to come alongside of people from time to time, to show them, to explain to them the dangers of their ways.
 “Live and let live isn’t the call of God.
 It is the call of the culture.”
 If we are truly seeking to follow God, and if we truly want to live in love with others, we need to demonstrate and explain God’s ways.

 Ephesians 5:11 commands, “Have nothing to do with the fruitless deeds of darkness, but rather expose them.”
 That is pretty strong language.
 That sounds pretty judgmental.
 Remember, Matthew 7:16 gives us permission to inspect the fruit of people’s lives.
 The fruitless deeds of darkness refers to sin.
-This is when those outside of Christ take exception to believers who are evaluating the fruit of their lives.
-This is what rubs them the wrong way.
-This is what causes them to get defensive and say it isn’t our place to judge.
-However, God says, when it involves the fruitless deeds of darkness, it is our job to call those things out.
 When we hold up the Word of God as truth, which it is, and people are condemned because the actions of their lives expose that their hearts aren’t like the heart of the sinful woman who wanted to repent, who wanted to follow Jesus, who wanted to be freed from sin, there are going to be people who have a hard time with that.
 That’s when we get labeled as judgmental.

 But Church, there is a standard to uphold.
 There are non-negotiables when it comes to morality and righteousness.
 And often, when we simply lift up God’s standards, we are accused of being unloving, self-righteous, bigoted, intolerant and hateful.
 All I can say about that is that sometimes maintaining biblical standards won’t be appreciated or understood by those who don’t embrace the life-giving benefits of doing things God’s way.